 In Tharpe v.
 Sellers, 138 S. Ct.
 545 (2018) (per curiam), the Court held that a death row inmate should be allowed to reopen his habeas petition in order to challenge his conviction on the grounds that one of the jurors was biased against him because of his race.
-The prisoner, Keith Tharpe, introduced a sworn affidavit from the juror which stated that "there are two types of black people: 1.
+The prisoner, Keith Tharpe, introduced a sworn affidavit from the juror which stated that "'there are two types of black people: 1.
 Black folks and 2.
-N"; that Tharpe "wasn't in the "good" black folks category" and "should get the electric chair for what he did"; and that, "[a]fter studying the Bible, I have wondered if black people even have souls."
+N"; that Tharpe "'wasn't in the "good" black folks category" and "'should get the electric chair for what he did"; and that, "'[a]fter studying the Bible, I have wondered if black people even have souls."
 Id. at 546.
 On remand, the Eleventh Circuit refused to allow Tharpe to reopen his habeas petition on procedural grounds, and the Supreme Court denied cert.
 See Tharpe v.
 Sellers, 898 F.3d 1342 (11th Cir.
 2018), cert. denied, 139 S. Ct.
 911 (2019).

 In Flowers v.
 Mississippi, 139 S. Ct.
-2228 (2019), the Court reversed a capital conviction on the grounds that the prosecution had not provided a race-neutral explanation for striking an African-American woman from the jury during the defendant's sixth trial on murder charges.
-Writing for seven members of the Court, Justice Kavanaugh's majority opinion relied on "[f]our critical facts": (1) in Flowers' six trials, all of which were tried by the same lead prosecutor, the prosecution used peremptory challenges to strike 41 of the 42 African-American prospective jurors; (2) the prosecution struck five of the six African-American prospective jurors at the sixth trial; (3) "in an apparent effort to find pretextual reasons to strike black prospective jurors," the prosecution "engaged in dramatically disparate questioning of black and white prospective jurors" at the sixth trial, directing 145 questions to the five African-American prospective jurors who were struck but only 12 questions to the 11 white members of the jury; and (4) the prosecution offered "a series of factually inaccurate explanations for striking black prospective jurors," including reasons for striking one African-American woman who was "similarly situated to white prospective jurors" who were seated on the jury.
-The lead prosecutor has recused himself from the case, and Flowers was released on bail while the State Attorney General's office decides whether to retry him a seventh time.
-See Mihir Zaveri, Prosecutor Recuses Himself for 7th Try at Murder Trial, N.Y.
-TIMES, Jan.
-8, 2020, at A12.
+2228 (2019), the Court reversed a capital conviction on the grounds that the prosecution had not provided a race-neutral explanation for striking a Black woman from the jury during the defendant's sixth trial on murder charges.
+Writing for seven members of the Court, Justice Kavanaugh's majority opinion relied on "[f]our critical facts": (1) in Flowers' six trials, all of which were tried by the same lead prosecutor, the prosecution used peremptory challenges to strike 41 of the 42 Black prospective jurors; (2) the prosecution struck five of the six Black prospective jurors at the sixth trial; (3) "in an apparent effort to find pretextual reasons to strike black prospective jurors," the prosecution "engaged in dramatically disparate questioning of black and white prospective jurors" at the sixth trial, directing 145 questions to the five Black prospective jurors who were struck but only 12 questions to the 11 white members of the jury; and (4) the prosecution offered "a series of factually inaccurate explanations for striking black prospective jurors," including reasons for striking one Black woman who was "similarly situated to white prospective jurors" who were seated on the jury.
+The lead prosecutor recused himself from the case, and Flowers was released on bail; the State Attorney General's office took over the case and decided to dismiss the charges.
+See Nicholas Bogel-Burroughs, State Drops Murder Case Against Man Tried 6 Times, N.Y.
+TIMES, Sept.
+5, 2020, at A19.